Lisa ‘Left Eye’ Lopes of TLC Burns Down Andre Rison’s House

 From the outset of their relationship, things were highly combustible between the pair.
 Less than six months later, Rison was arrested in a parking lot after he allegedly physically abused Lopes, reportedly shooting a handgun in the air in an attempt to thwart others from intervening.
 Charges against Rison were eventually dropped, but the incident did not signal the end of the turmoil between the two.

-Claiming self-defense, Rison slapped Lopes in an effort to try to calm her down.
-When that didn’t work, the couple moved inside the house, where Rison allegedly picked up the TLC star, slammed her onto the bed and sat on her in a repeated effort to control her.
+Claiming self-defense, Rison allegedly slapped Lopes to try to calm her down.
+When that didn't work, the couple moved inside the house, where Rison reportedly picked up the TLC star, slammed her onto the bed and sat on her in a repeated effort to control her.
 When that failed, Rison left the home.

 It was at that point Lopes allegedly set fire to a pair of sneakers in the bathtub, then went outside and took a vacuum cleaner pipe to the windshields of two of Rison's luxury vehicles.
 Before long, the entire mansion was engulfed in flames.
 Rison's brother Reggie reported seeing the TLC star standing over the whirlpool outside the house, watching the fire spread.

 By the time Rison returned to what was once his home, little of the building was left standing.

 On June 10, Lopes turned herself into the Atlanta police to face the music.
 She was charged with felony arson but released on $75,000 bail.
 Approximately five days later, her lawyer announced that Lopes had voluntarily entered rehab.

 For his part, Rison denied ever having abused the singer, stating, "It hurts me because I'm not like that.
 We did everything together -- shopped, cooked, laughed, cried, went to nightclubs, parks, functions..."

 Despite Lopes' assertions that she did not intend to burn down her beau's mansion, she was sentenced to live at a halfway house and five years probation, in addition to paying a $10,000 fine.